 g.
 Data Transfers.
 Controller acknowledges and agrees that, in connection with the performance of the services under the Agreement, Personal Data will be transferred to ODK in the United States.
 ODK will implement appropriate safeguards for such transfers pursuant to Article 46 of the GDPR.
 The Standard Contractual Clauses at Exhibit 1 will apply with respect to Personal Data that is transferred outside the EEA, either directly or via onward transfer, to any country not recognized by the European Commission as providing an adequate level of protection for personal data (as described in the Data Protection Law).

-Controller acknowledges and agrees that Personal Data stored in an ODK Project (e.g., forms, submissions) will only be transferred to ODK in the United States for the limited purpose of customer support by ODK, and in all other instances, Processor will hold such data in EEA.
+Controller acknowledges and agrees that Personal Data stored in an ODK account (e.g., forms, submissions) will only be transferred to ODK in the United States for the limited purpose of customer support by ODK, and in all other instances, Processor will hold such data in EEA.
 In addition to the Standard Contractual Clauses at Exhibit 1, the following supplementary measures will apply to such data:

 - will be transferred by Controller on an occasional and non-repetitive basis